Upper Xiajiadian culture

+Characteristics

+The Upper Xiajiadian culture emerged out of local Ancient Northeast Asian-derived tribes of hunter-gatherers and early farmers, which shifted to a pastoralist lifestyle.

-A culture found mainly in southeastern Inner Mongolia, northern Hebei and western Liaoning, China the Upper Xiajiadian's range was slightly larger than that of the Lower Xiajiadian reaching areas north of the Xilamulun River.
+This culture is found mainly in southeastern Inner Mongolia and western Liaoning, China.
+The Upper Xiajiadian's range was slightly larger than that of the Lower Xiajiadian reaching areas north of the Xilamulun River.
 Compared to the Lower Xiajiadian culture, population levels were lower, less dense, and more widespread.
 The culture still relied heavily on agriculture, but also moved toward a more pastoral, nomadic lifestyle.
 The social structure changed from being an acephalous or tribal society into a more chiefdom-oriented society.
 The type site is represented by the upper layer at Xiajiadian, Chifeng, Inner Mongolia.

+The Upper Xiajiadian culture is considered as the earliest "Scythian-style" (Saka-style) culture in North China, starting the 9th century BCE.
+The development of animal styles may have been the result of contacts with nomads in Mongolia (Deer stones culture) in the 9th — 8th centuries BCE.
+It has strong similarities with other Scythoïd cultures to the west, such as the Maoqinggou culture, the Ordos culture, the Shajing culture in Gansu, and of course the Saka culture of the Xinjiang.

 The Upper Xiajiadian culture produced inferior ceramic artifacts compared to those of the Lower Xiajiadian culture, although this was compensated by their superior bronze, bone, and stone artifacts.
 The culture is well known for its bronze objects, producing bronze daggers, axes, chisels, arrowheads, knives, and helmets.
-Upper Xiajiadian bronzes were decorated with animal and natural motifs, which suggest possible Scythian affinities and indicate continued cultural contact and exchange across the Eurasian steppes.
+Upper Xiajiadian bronzes were decorated with animal and natural motifs, which suggest possible Saka (Scythian) affinities and indicate continued cultural contact and exchange across the Eurasian steppes.

 The locally produced bronze vessels were much smaller than comparable bronzes from Zhou states.
 In the later periods, Zhou-style dagger-axes and bronze vessels were found at Upper Xiajiadian sites.
 In one case, bronze vessels belonging to the ruling family of the State of Xu were discovered in an Upper Xiajiadian grave at Xiaoheishigou (小黑石沟), evidenced by the inscriptions on one of the vessels.

 Upper Xiajiadian culture shows evidence of a drastic shift in lifestyle compared to that of the Lower Xiajiadian culture.
 The Upper Xiajiadian culture placed less emphasis on permanent structures, preferring to reoccupy Lower Xiajiadian structures or reuse Lower Xiajiadian stones for building Upper Xiajiadian structures.
 The horse became important to the culture, as evidenced by the remains of horses and horse paraphernalia found at Upper Xiajiadian sites.
 The culture also moved away from a centralized social organization, as no evidence for large public works has been discovered at Upper Xiajiadian sites.
 From relying on pigs to a dependence on sheep and goats for its primary source of domesticated protein, the culture built more extravagant graves for its elites than the Lower Xiajiadian, with more numerous and elaborate burial offerings.
 Upper Xiajiadian burials were typically marked by cairns and tumuli.